keith/smileykeith.com/_posts/2020-09-29-lldb-reproducers.md

    on the iOS simulator.
 2. Run `lldb --capture --wait-for --attach-name YOUR_APP_NAME`.
 3. Manually launch your app in the Simulator.
 4. Now you're in a paused LLDB session.
-Here you can set whatever breakpoints you need to reproduce your issue.
+Here you can [set the breakpoints][breakpoints] you need to reproduce your issue.
 Often for me this means breaking at a specific place, and running some version of `po foo` that causes an issue.
 5. Once you're done reproducing the issue, run `reproducer generate` in LLDB.
 This will print the path the information was written to.
 6. Verify the contents of the output directory doesn't include anything